davla/prime-services/README.md

 # prime-services
 Prime-calculating services in REST and gRPC

+This project includes a gRPC server that exposes methods to return a sequence of prime numbers that are less than or equal to a given upper bound, and a companion REST proxy.

 ## Build system

 This project is built with sbt, mostly because I used it a little in the past